 Note that a regular click on a column header clears the sort settings on other columns.
 To preserve the existing sort settings of other columns, an end-user can hold the SHIFT key down while clicking.
 This can be useful when sorting against multiple columns.

-Note: When implementing the grid's custom data binding, the DevExpressEditorsBinder must be used instead of the default model binder to correctly transfer values from DevExpress editors back to the corresponding data model fields.
-See the Binding to Model section in the Binding Data Editors to Data topic for more details on how to specify DevExpressEditorsBinder as a model binder.
+Note: When implementing the CardView's custom data binding, the DevExpressEditorsBinder must be used instead of the default model binder to correctly transfer values from DevExpress editors back to the corresponding data model fields.
+See the Binding to Model section in the Binding Data Editors to Data topic for more details on how to specify the DevExpressEditorsBinder as a model binder.